Plumsail/forms-docs/source/how-to/caml-filter.rst

 but you can configure it to anything you like.
 If you already have filtering by Lookup applied, you'll need to modify the query instead of replacing it, otherwise the filtering will be lost.

+Read more about properties and events in :ref:`javascript-listorlibrary` JavaScript documentation.

-I will provide several examples of filtering which you can copy or modify according to your needs.
+In this article you will find several examples of filtering which you can copy or modify according to your needs.

 Filter by one field
 --------------------------------------------------